argumentcomputer/yatima-lang-alpha/README.md

 2. Make explicit in the language the connection between computing and mathematics.
 These two seemingly separate fields are actually, in essence, the same: All proofs are programs, all programs are proofs.
-A student doing math homework *is* programming, even if they don't conceptualize at such.
+A student doing math homework *is* programming, even if they don't conceptualize it as such.

    Many people dislike math due to the tedium of manual computation and the unclear relevance of the results.
 And many people dislike programming because the concrete mechanics often seem arbitrary and frustrating.
-These are are complementary complaints.
+These are complementary complaints.
 Math is more fun when you have a computer to take care of the detail-work.
 And computing is much easier when you have a clear notion of the theory of what you're doing.